 First Things First for Any Organizing Task

 Then, sort!
-After all the clutter is cleared, take inventory of what is going to stay and sort it into categories.
+After all the clutter is cleared, take inventory of what is staying and sort it into categories.
 Some common bathroom categories include hair stuff, makeup, medicine, towels, nail supplies, and toiletries.

 Last but not least, it’s time to clean.
 Wipe down all products and surfaces in your bathroom.
 Give everything a clean sweep before replacing any items.
 If this process is especially difficult, consider laying down liner paper or fabric on the bottom of shelves and drawers so they’ll be easier to clean in the future.

 Bathroom Organization Ideas

 Plastic Drawers Under the Sink

 *Important note: If you choose to store medicine or other hazardous products under the sink, be sure to add child locks to protect any little ones who may make their way into your bathroom.
 Even if there are no kids in your home, it’s a nice safety precaution if you might have guests!

 Here’s my before and after: